dgc-cgn/CAS-Digital-Trust/scheme/profiles/digital-trust-main-scope.md

 Digital trust interoperability is important because it helps to ensure that different organizations and systems can work together effectively and that people can rely on the information and services that they provide.

+## System Reliability

+System reliability is a key element underlying digital trust.
+System reliability ensures that digital services and platforms consistently function as expected, minimizing disruptions and outages.
+When users can rely on a system to be available and perform reliably, they are more likely to trust it with their personal information, financial transactions, and sensitive data.
+Consquently, t\rust in the digital realm is fragile and easily shattered by system failures.
+System reliability not only fosters trust but also upholds the integrity of the digital ecosystem, providing all stakeholders with the confidence they need to embrace and engage with each other.

 ## Digital Trust Conformity Assessment Scheme

 The Digital Trust conformity assessment scheme is intended to facilitate trust interoperablity in the digital world - or digital trust interoperabilty - as described in the previous section.
 To achieve this, the conformity assessment scheme incorporates certification sub-scopes and specializations that fit under a single umbrella - digital trust.